jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 self.rtmp_url = "rtmp://PUBLIC_CLOUD_SERVER/live/stream?user=mypublisher&pass=secret123"
 ```

-In Droid Vision app, I change the RTSP URL to:
+In the Droid Vision app, I change the RTSP URL to:
 ```
 rtsp://myviewer:view456@PUBLIC_CLOUD_SERVER:8554/live/stream
 ```

 This method is straightforward but not ideal for large-scale or highly secure applications due to hardcoded credentials.
-Therefore, MediaMTX has other methods using external authentication.
-For the detail, please check MediaMTX [product site](https://github.com/bluenviron/mediamtx).
+Therefore, MediaMTX offers alternative methods that utilize external authentication.
+For more information, please see the MediaMTX [product site](https://github.com/bluenviron/mediamtx).

 ## On-Demand Video Streaming
-With the public cloud server, another critical enhancement is on-demand video streaming.
+With a security camera, another critical enhancement is on-demand video streaming.
 Instead of streaming video continuously, the robot streams only when it detects an alert or upon the user's request.

 ### Media Control Server
-A quick solution is for the robot to run a small Python control client that periodically polls the cloud server for the streaming state, set by the mobile app.
+A quick solution is for the robot to run a small control client that periodically polls the cloud server for the streaming state, as requested by the mobile app.

 <a href="/assets/media_server/control_server.drawio.png" target="_blank">
   <img src="/assets/media_server/control_server.drawio.png" />